ZadeAbhishek/DSA-Dev/Reactjs_Practice/infinite-board/README.md

 ## 🚀 About Me
-I am a fresher looking for an SDE.
+I am a fresher looking for an SDE Role.
 I am a Google Summer of Code 2021 participant having skills in Web-Development, and Machine learning also worked on various projects such as MQTT servers using Flutter.

 ## 🛠 Skills